Chapter One - The Office

 On Charlie's first visit to the headmaster's office, Hamilton had summed up the boy as a no-hoper.
 It wasn't a matter of intelligence.
 Edwards had brains enough, but the boy lacked direction and discipline.
 His subsequent visits had left Hamilton with the opinion Edwards would end up in jail, or worse!

 But now, he saw something different in the boy's eyes: an urgency.
 Was it fear?

 Tall And True is an online showcase and forum for writers, readers and publishers.

-"What's brought about this change of heart, Edwards?
-Have your parents finally talked some sense into you?"
+"What's brought about this sudden change of heart, Edwards?" the headmaster asked.
+"Have your parents finally talked some sense into you?"

 "No, sir, they've got nothing to do with it.
 I haven't told them.
 It's purely my decision to come back and do the exams."

 Hamilton drew a breath and eyed the boy warily.
 "And why, Edwards?"